raularaju/small_world_network/README.md

 # small_world_network

 Discussion about networks.
-Made as a Statiscal Physics assignment.
+Made as a Statistical Physics assignment.